billwear/maas-rad/custom-machine-setup.md

 To create the equivalent template for curtin_userdata, the file would be called `curtin_userdata_ubuntu_amd64_generic_xenial_node`.

 [note]
-Any file targetting a specific machine will replace the values and configuration held within any generic files.
+Any file targeting a specific machine will replace the values and configuration held within any generic files.
 If those values are needed, you will need to copy these generic template values into your new file.
 [/note]

 <h3 id="heading--configuration">Configuration</h3>